GilbertEmodi/Kubernetes/README.md

 ## What I'm deploying

-To set up this project, I launched a Kubernetes cluster.
+To set up this section, I launched a Kubernetes cluster.
 Steps I took to do this included launching an EC2 instance, installing "eksctl" by running the command, and modifying the IAM Role for my instance so that it has "AdministratorAccess".

 ### I'm deploying an app's backend